-This is a turnkey project: garden plots, tools, a garden shed and even seeds have been provided for the first year.
-This has been made possible in part through the TD Friends of the Environment Foundation, which made a grant of $3,200 to the City of Vaudreuil-Dorion.
+These are turnkey projects: garden plots, tools, a garden shed and even seeds have been provided for the first year.
 In return, participants have to sign an agreement undertaking to take care of their garden plot.

 The flowerbeds, planters and pots found throughout Vaudreuil-Dorion contain a variety of drought-resistant annuals and inert materials designed to save drinking water.
 Similarly, the horticulture team practises deep irrigation to reduce the frequency of watering, which is done with untreated water.

 No fertilizer is used in City landscaping in Vaudreuil-Dorion.
 Fertilization is done with liquid algae concentrate and soybean oil extract.
 This good practice earned Vaudreuil-Dorion the honour of being one of three finalists for the 2011 Minister's award for ornamental horticulture, in the Innovative Product or Service category (municipality, organization or institution).
 In addition, all plants are inoculated with mycorrhizal fungi when planted.
 Over the summer, the horticulture team collects weeds to make compost, used in the fall to fertilize perennials and shrubs.